Sanya1001/python-projects/README.md

 ## Phone camera as your WebCam
 Use your phone camera as your webcam.
 You need IP WebCam to get an IP (possibly IP cam driver for OS too)

+## Audio extractor from Youtube videos
+Extract audio from a YouTube video in .mp3 format